Clinical-Genomics/scout/README.md

 ## Installation

-Here is a quick start Please see the [Installation instructions](./docs/install.md) for more details.
+Here is a quick start.
+Please see e.g. the [Installation instructions](docs/install.md) for more details.

 ```bash
 git clone https://github.com/Clinical-Genomics/scout